21 Tips to Prepare Your Home for a Natural Disaster

 Fill Gas Containers

 A 5,500-watt generator will run about eight hours on 5 gallons of gasoline, so gas management is critical if you want to be prepared for an extended power outage.
-That may mean running your generator for shorter periods and coasting on things like refrigeration.
-Learn everything you ever needed to know about using generators in an emergency.
+That may mean running your emergency generator for shorter periods and coasting on things like refrigeration.

 Start Moving Stuff

 Bring in outdoor objects such as lawn furniture, toys and garden tools, and anchor objects that cannot be brought inside.
-Learn how to prepare your yard here.
+Especially when preparing for an earthquake.
+Learn how to make an earthquake kit.

 Review Evacuation Plans

-You and your family should pick two locations to go to for safety in the event of an emergency.
+You need to have an emergency plan made up before disaster strikes.
+To start, you and your family should pick two locations to go to for safety in the event of an emergency.
 Choose one out-of-town person as an emergency contact and create a list of emergency contacts that can be kept in a safe, readily available place.
-For a complete list of how to prepare an evacuation plan, go here.

 Locate Water, Gas and Electricity Shut Offs